Rotating charged black holes shadow in quintessence: Abstract

 \section{Abstract}

-We study the shadow of rotating charge black holes in the presence of quintessence.
-The shadow of a rotating black hole is a distorted circle and in our study, we find that the shape and size of the black hole shadow depend upon four parameters, i.e., charge $q$, spin parameter $a$, quintessential field parameter $\omega_q$ and normalization factor $c$.
-The parameter $\omega_q$ can take the value between $-1<\omega_q<-1/3$ and related with pressure $p$ and density $\rho_q$ by the equation of state $p=\omega_q \rho_q$.
-We derive the complete geodesic structure of photon near black hole using the Hamilton-Jacobi equation and Carter constant separable method.
-We relate celestial coordinate to geodesics equation and plot the contour of the black hole shadow for the case $\omega_q=-2/3$.
-We compare our results with the standard Kerr-Newman black hole and find that for a fix value of $a$ and $q$, the black hole shadow decreases and get distorted with $c$.
-The area of the photon sphere is equal to the high-energy absorption cross section due to the optical properties of the black hole.
-On the basis of this assumption we calculate the energy emission rate of the black hole.
+We analytically study the shadow of the charged rotating black hole in the presence of quintessence.
+The quintessential energy adequately affects the shape and size of the black hole shadow.
+The shadow of a rotating black hole spots a distorted dark disk.
+The shape and size of the black hole shadow depend on its mass $M$, spin parameter $a$, charge $q$, quintessential field parameter $\omega_q$, and normalization factor $c$.
+We derive the entire geodesic structure of photons near black holes using the Hamilton-Jacobi equation and Carter constant separable method.
+We relate the celestial coordinates to geodesic equations and plot the contour of the black hole shadow for the case $\omega_q=-2/3$.
+To find the effect of quintessential energy on the black hole shadow, we obtain observable i.e. shadow radius $R_s$ and distortion parameter $\delta_s$.
+We compare all our results with the Kerr black hole in quintessence, Kerr-Newman black hole and Bardeen--Kiselev black hole.
+Our study shows that for a fixed value of the spin parameter $a$ and normalization factor $c$, the black hole shadow monotonically decreases and gets more distorted with charge $q$.